gabri17/gabri17/README.md

 - 👋 Hi, I’m @gabri17
 - 🌱 I’m currently involved in Computer Science Master course, deeping into Data Science.
 - ✔️ Knowledges in networking, database and other programming languages such as C, C++, Java, JavaScript, PolyML, R and MySQL.
+- 🧳 Few experience in web programming as full stack developer.
 - 🧗‍♂️ Practicing Spring and Angular frameworks, databases such as MySQL and PostgreSQL.
 - 📖 Interested in web programming, software developing and data science.
 - 👍🏻 Familiar with Linux environment.